 There are various ways to achieve Kinesiology Federation Registered Professional status.

 1. Study a Foundation Kinesiology training in a KF recognised branch of kinesiology, including assessment.
-Foundation Kinesiology training and assessment are included as part of the course by some advanced training providers.
-With some other kinesiologies e.g. Health Kinesiology, it is possible to start the Advanced training and take the Foundation training as and when convenient.
-So, it is not always necessary to complete the Foundation training prior to the advanced training.
-Some people prefer to do a Foundation training before deciding which Advanced training they wish to study.
-If you have already decided which Advanced training you wish to do please check their requirements.
+Foundation Kinesiology training and assessment are included as part of the course by some Practitioner Kinesiology training providers.
+With some other kinesiologies e.g. Health Kinesiology, it is possible to start with the Practitioner training and take the Foundation training as and when convenient.
+So, it is not always necessary to complete the Foundation training prior to the Practitioner training.
+Some people prefer to do a Foundation training before deciding which Practitioner Kinesiology training they wish to study.
+If you have already decided which Practitioner Kinesiology training you wish to do please check their requirements.

-2. Study an Advanced Kinesiology training in a KF recognised branch of kinesiology, including assessment.
-At present, the KF recognises a variety of advanced kinesiology courses throughout the country and this list is continually being updated as more course providers put their courses forward for recognition.
-The Advanced Kinesiology training section gives you information about these courses and links to their websites.
+2. Study a Practitioner Kinesiology training in a KF recognised branch of kinesiology, including assessment.
+At present, the KF recognises a variety of Practitioner kinesiology courses throughout the country and this list is continually being updated as more course providers put their courses forward for recognition.
+The Practitioner Kinesiology training section gives you information about these courses and links to their websites.

 3. It is also a requirement to have assessed training in non-kinesiology core subjects, as follows -

 Anatomy and Physiology (minimum 90 hours including home-study)

 Members may be assessed for prior learning.
 Please be aware that some Practitioner Kinesiology course providers include these core subjects in their training.
 It is advisable to discuss these courses with your chosen Practitioner Kinesiology course provider before signing up for any of these courses.